 Even though it seems tempting to touch, the plant produces a sap which contains a chemical called photosynthesizing furanocoumarins.

 The sap, which makes the plant very sensitive to light, also causes its growth if it gets onto your skin.

 According to CB’S News if the sap gets in your skin it leads to dark painful blisters within 48 hours and scars which can last from a few months to six years.

 In case it gets into your eyes the sap causes permanent blindness.

 In case you have a contact with the sap wash the affected area with cold water right away and stay out of the sun.

-When hogweed’s sap gets into your eyes, rinse them with abundant water right away and then put on the sunglasses.
+When hogweed’s sap gets into your eyes, rinse them with abundant water right away and then IMMEDIATELY put on sunglasses.

-You can find more about this beautiful and dangerous plant in the clip given below.
+You can find more about this beautiful and dangerous plant in the video below.